Tellurian Inc. (TELL) Shares Down Despite Recent Market Volatility

-Tellurian Inc. (AMEX: TELL)’s stock price has decreased by -1.42 compared to its previous closing price of 1.41.
-Despite this, the company has seen a fall of -6.08% in its stock price over the last five trading days.
+Tellurian Inc. (AMEX: TELL)’s stock price has decreased by -4.65 compared to its previous closing price of 1.29. however, the company has experienced a -21.15% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 11/26/22 that U.S. Natural-Gas Pioneer Struggles in His Second Act

 Is It Worth Investing in Tellurian Inc. (AMEX: TELL) Right Now?

-The 36-month beta value for TELL is also noteworthy at 2.29.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 1 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 2.30.
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 1 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?